vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 test(1000, 200, funcs)
 ```

-It runs by one the four discussed implementations on the same input: $n=1000$ and $m=200$, compares the results, and prints the absolute and relative times.
+It runs the four discussed implementations on the same input: $n=1000$ and $m=200$.
+The function validates that all the solutions are consistent, namely, produce the same result.
+It prints the result and the time it takes to execute each implementation `number=100` times.
+For each run, it also prints the relative factor computed based on the fastest case.

 Let's test the functions on different $m$: